-Blaming people for having a 'not in my backyard' attitude is not a constructive way of looking at things and gets it completely wrong.
+Blaming people for having a 'not in my backyard' attitude is not a constructive way of looking at things.

-The opposite is true: Why should you feel OK that the quality of life of others and the environment are being harmed, as long as you don't experience it personally (yet)?
+The same argument can also be flipped around: Why should you feel OK that the quality of life of others and the environment are being harmed, as long as you don't experience it personally (yet)?

 A constructive approach is to seek better solutions, instead of pitting members of a community against each other along the lines of who gets more or less of the harm.